Beating stress & burnout as an entrepreneur

 Diet & inflammation

 Many scientists and psychologists tout inflammation as “the common pathway of stress-related diseases”.
 Reducing chronic inflammation can quickly make people with stress-related illnesses feel almost instantly better.
+Inflammation supplements can provide a way to reduce inflammation.

 Optimising your diet is the quickest way to reduce inflammation.
 Be sure to discuss any dietary changes with your doctor first.